mindrash/mookie/README.md

 It's Mookie.
 Mookie isn't pretty.
 It's Mookie baby.
 Now go.

 ## Description
 For this collection I wanted to dive into the world of PFPs and create an entity with a projected personality.
 That entity is Mookie and that personality is yours.
 Now go.
+There is a 12,000 total supply.
+These will mint as the first lots sell to fund the next batches.
+The more you buy the more Mookie can breed ... help Mookie Mo Booty.

 [Etherscan](https://etherscan.com/address/0x9c285E47c61B625952EF1F492160CefE12D69ffc) |
 [Discord](https://discord.gg/HWnrVSBC) |